by John Ellis

 The thing is, in my experience, few Christians have read the Bible from cover to cover even once.
 On the flip side, many of those same Christians are eager and willing to take part in a Bible study.
 While I applaud (and encourage) the desire to study the Bible, I believe that people are shortcutting the interpretative process by engaging in study without reading the whole thing first.
 As Karen Swallow Prior writes in her book On Reading Well, “Our desires as human beings are shaped by both knowledge and experience.
 And to read a work of literature is to have a kind of experience and to gain knowledge.”

 Reading the Bible from cover to cover shapes our understanding of it and enables us to better bore down, relying on the knowledge of the whole as we examine the parts.
 And the better we know the whole story, the sharper our interpretive instincts become, allowing us to better study the parts.
-And just as importantly, reading the Bible also shapes us.
+And possibly more importantly, reading the Bible also shapes us.

 Using literary terms, reading the whole story reveals the given circumstances – the who, what, why, and how.
 While reading the Bible cover to cover, take note of the main characters, the major themes, and the overarching narrative movement.
 For example, while reading the whole, what characters continue to pop up?